-I’ve styled my black velvet skinny jeans with this cool looking mock neck sweater.
-Someone once said that a mock neck is like a turtleneck that can’t commit, which is funny.
+Isn’t the mock neck on this sweater fabulous?
+It’s been said that a mock neck is like a turtleneck that can’t commit, which is actually pretty funny!

-You could do a black bag, but I always love a touch of burgundy or plum with this mix.
-Red would be beautiful, too, but I think burgundy is more subtle, and therefore, makes the outfit look more expensive.
+I could have done a black bag with this outfit, but I always love a touch of burgundy or plum with this color mix.
+A red purse would be exciting, but burgundy is a bit more sophisticated.

 Velvet pants seem like a natural thing to wear building up to the holidays, but you can still wear them in January.
 I wear mine right through until March.

 To shop this look, just click the links above.
 I’ve linked lots of similar tops and black velvet jeans so you can get the look that’s just right for you.

 Prefer Blue velvet?
 Don’t miss my post on styling blue velvet jeans.